Bread Dad

 • Remove the muffins and place them on a cooling rack in order to completely cool.

 • As stated at the top of this page, this recipe is for a sweeter northern-style cornbread muffin (or corn muffin).
-It is not recipe for a savory southern-style cornbread muffin.
+It is NOT a recipe for savory (non sweet) southern-style cornbread muffin.

 • Sweet cornbread (or corn bread) is a type of sweet “quick bread” made with faster rising baking soda and/or baking powder.
 It is not a sandwich-type bread made with slow rising bread yeast.